THE CENTRE FOR CREATIVE ARTS

 SENIOR ADMINISTRATOR FOR THE CCA

 Music is the country’s soul, and the one who listens should connect, enjoy, question, and embrace the power within.
 Music has no boundaries; it serves as a uniting force; it interprets, communicates, and archives the country’s history.
 I am a lover of music and values its contribution to the social conscious movement; as we explore and reignite the power of musical theatre, we hope we continue to develop and uplift our country and pave the way for future generations.
 Let the soul speak!

-It is my pleasure to serve as curator for the inaugural CAB Festival.
+It is my pleasure to serve as project manager and curator of the CAB Festival initiative.
 Music theatre has been a life-long passion and provided exciting career opportunities, as it does for many fellow artists and practitioners in the industry.
 With a dearth of training, development and mentorship programs for local writers and composers, the CCA has taken up the charge to address the status quo which has resulted in South Africa becoming, largely, a receiving house for Mega-Musical imports.
 Our vision with “Cabaret and Beyond” is to work on an intimate scale allowing new writers the opportunity to tell their own stories in a sustainable way; both serving and cultivating an audience for new works.
 Works that display artistic excellence and have broad entertainment value.
 We look forward to meeting our audiences (safely) and sharing these works as the various stages of the project unfold.